Skip to main content

 00:48:49:14 – 00:49:28:21

-I think it needs and is such a big challenge and needs investor pressure here.
-Carbon is is the Hulk has been the one that has been pushed the most.
-And that is because that both investment pressure and so new EU legislation and targets coming in, they’re also voluntary disclosure.
-So science based targets initiatives actually there’s the peer pressure and and so for people to sign up to that and I think the setting up, I think you probably signed up for that without really fully understanding what that meant to our business and having a really robust plus transition plan in place.
+It is such a big challenge and needs investor pressure here.
+Carbon off the hop has been the one that has been pushed the most and that is because of both investment pressure and so new EU legislation and targets coming in.
+There’s also voluntary disclosure, so science based targets initiatives where there’s actually the peer pressure for people to sign up to that.
+I think, certainly for our company, you sign up for that without really fully understanding what that meant to our business and having a really robust plus transition plan in place.

 00:49:28:23 – 00:49:55:24